williammilisic/cloudcloud.dev/index.md

 <br/>

 ## 9 January 2025
 * "*The less talent they have, the more pride, vanity and arrogance they have.
-All these fools, however, find other fools who applaud them*". - Erasmus
+All these fools, however, find other fools who applaud them*." - Erasmus

 ## 7 January 2025
 * "*All models are wrong, but some are useful.*" - George Box <br/><br/>